Mendoza College Of Business Admission Hints

 Article title : Dennis Rader

-"use of information obtained through involvement in Rader's defense.
+"use of information obtained through their involvement in Rader's defense.
 On May 10, 2007, Mendoza settled the case for US$30,000 with no admission of wrongdoing..."

 Article title : House of Cards season 2